bismuthfoundation/Hack-with-BIS/01-Concepts/Bismuth-Model.md

 - They are a "contract" between agreeing parties, with the logic ideally being public
 - Anyone can run the logic over the on chain data and verify that everyone acted as they should.
 - Protocols can evolve, be overloaded, or serve as basis for more evolved protocols.
+- Protocols can use protocols... for instance, a protocol could define valid implementations (with on chain hash) of itself.

 See the existing Bismuth protocols: https://github.com/bismuthfoundation/Hack-with-BIS/tree/master/01-Concepts/protocols